vignesh101/pdf_chat/README.md

 # Document Chat (Embeddings + FAISS)

 A simple Python web app to upload documents and chat with them using OpenAI Embeddings for retrieval and a local FAISS vector index.
-Includes a minimal yet polished chat UI and a flexible config supporting custom proxies and base URLs.
+Includes a clean, responsive chat UI (bubbles, markdown, copy-to-clipboard, sources panel) and a flexible config supporting custom proxies and base URLs.

 ## Features